61 Molesworth Street: 2016 Kaikōura earthquake

 After the building, which had not been deemed earthquake-prone, was damaged in the 14 November 2016 Kaikōura earthquake, it was marked for demolition due to concerns that it would collapse in an aftershock.
 This was because a vertical support beam had been damaged and was reported to have an appearance "somewhat like a broken bone in the leg".
-Due to the concerns of a collapse, the neighbouring buildings and homes were evacuated and a cordon was placed around the building.
-The Wellington City Council managed the demolition, which was supposed to start a week later, on 21 November, but it was delayed.
-Demolition was set to start on 27 November, but could not proceed due to gale force winds.
-It began the next day instead.
-It was supposed to take two weeks to complete, but more wind caused further delays.
+Due to concerns about a collapse, the neighbouring buildings and homes were evacuated and a cordon was placed around the building.
+Wellington City Council managed the demolition, which was supposed to start a week later on 21 November but was delayed.
+Demolition was then set to start on 27 November, but could not proceed due to gale force winds.
+It instead began the next day.
+It was scheduled to be completed within two weeks, but more wind caused further delays.

-At the time of the earthquake, at least six people illegally lived in the building, which was in a non-residential zone.
+At the time of the earthquake, at least six people were living illegally in the building, which was in a non-residential zone.
 The residents evacuated the building and left their personal belongings inside after the earthquake but were not allowed to retrieve them.
 While the rooms that had been lived in were being demolished, the belongings became visible from the outside.
 The council said during this time that they might attempt to remove some of the items using the demolition equipment, without entering the building.
 The residents said that they did not know that they were living in the building illegally.
 The owner of the building, Primeproperty Group, said that they had let the family live there in June 2016 because their previous residence had experienced water damage.
 Their tenancy was only temporary and the family was due to move out by 13 October.
 The group agreed that they should not have let the family live in the building.
 In June 2017 the Tenancy Tribunal of the Ministry of Business, Innovation and Employment required that Primeproperty return $6900 of rent and a $20 filing fee to the tenants and pay $600 worth of exemplary damages.

-In late January 2017, when demolition was nearly complete, the mural designed by Allen was still intact.
+A timelapse video was made of the demolition.
+The site was returned to the owner in early February 2017.

+Allen's Copper Crystals mural was saved during the demolition of the building.
 The mural was protected during the demolition process by a row of shipping containers and a reinforced concrete arch.
 It was then removed from the site and put into storage at Wellington City Council.
-A timelapse video was made of the demolition.
-The site was returned to the owner in early February 2017.
+As of May 2025, the mural was still in storage.